FurkanKhan-Developer/Simple/demo.md

 This is the second line!

-And third.
+And third special for the conflict-test branch.

 And a final fourth line!!
-This is it.
+On the main branch.